lojikil/return-100-acre-woods/presentation.md

 <!--

 there are many ways to still end up with issues, and you can't actually model all of the things, verify the people,&c.

+you're also still assuming some level of inherited controls when you have these sorts of systems...

 -->